 sensor reference frames

+general performance conditions including temperature, radiation, dynamic and stray light

-sensor metrics
+sensor performance metrics

+This document also defines a standard core of functional interfaces which help to harmonize the majority of commands and telemetry necessary to operate star sensors.

 Scope

-This Standard specifies star tracker performances as part of a space project.
-The Standard covers all aspects of performances, including nomenclature, definitions, and performance metrics for the performance specification of star sensors.
+This Standard specifies star sensor performances as part of a space project.
+The Standard covers all aspects of performances, including nomenclature, definitions, and performance requirements for the performance specification of star sensors.

+The Standard focuses on:

+performance specifications (including the impact of temperature, radiation and straylight environments);

+robustness (ability to maintain functionalities under non nominal environmental conditions).

-The Standard focuses on performance specifications.
-Other specification types, for example mass and power, housekeeping data, TM/TC interface and data structures, are outside the scope of this Standard.
+Other specification types, for example mass and power, housekeeping data and data structures, are outside the scope of this Standard.

+This Standard also proposes a standard core of functional interfaces defined by unit suppliers and avionics primes in the context of Space AVionics Open Interface aRchitecture (SAVOIR) initiative.

 When viewed from the perspective of a specific project context, the requirements defined in this Standard should be tailored to match the genuine requirements of a particular profile and circumstances of a project.

 This standard may be tailored for the specific characteristics and constraints of a space project in conformance with ECSS-S-ST-00.